syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/table.md

 documenteditor.editor.mergeCells()
 ```

+## Positioning the table

+Document Editor preserves the position properties of the table and displays the table based on position properties.
+It does not support modifying the position properties.
+Whereas the table will be automatically moved along with text edited if it is positioned relative to the paragraph.

 ## How to work with tables

 The following sample demonstrates how to delete the table row or columns, merge cells and how to bind the API with button.